CrayLabs/SmartSim-Scaling/README.md

 | Standard | Python | MPI |
 | Standard | Python | File System |

-The scalability tests mimic an HPC workload by making calls to SmartSim and SmartRedis infrastructure to complete in parallel highly complex, data-intensive tasks that are spread across compute resources.
-These applications are used to test the performance of SmartSim and SmartRedis across various system types.

 ## Colocated vs Standard Deployement

-The scaling repo offers two types of Orchestrator deployement options: Standard and Colocated.
+The scaling repo offers two types of Orchestrator deployement: Standard and Colocated.

 1. `Colocated (non-Clustered Deployement)`
   ⋅⋅* When running a Colocated test, your database will be deployed on the same node as your application.

 2. `Standard (Clustered Deployement)`
   ⋅⋅* When running with Standard deployement, your database will be deployed on different compute nodes than your application.
 You will notice that all Standard tests share a `db_nodes` flag.
 By setting the flag to `db_nodes=[4,8]` - you are telling the program to split up your database to four shards on the first permutation, then eight shards on the second permutation.

 See [our installation docs](https://www.craylabs.org/docs/orchestrator.html) for